Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Preliminary scan results show that malicious or potentially unwanted software might exist on your system.
 You can review detected items when the scan has completed.

 If you’ve experienced an identical or similar bug, we prepared a few possible workarounds for you to fix this issue.

-How to fix Microsoft Security Essentials bug on Windows 7
+How do I fix Microsoft Security Essentials bugs in Windows 7?

 - Choose System & Security.

 - Select Check for Updates in the left panel.

 - Choose Updates you want to install.